couchbaselabs/Couchbase.Lite.Mapping/README.md

 # Couchbase.Lite.Mapping

-`Couchbase.Lite.Mapping` gives developers the ability to dynamically automatically convert generic objects to and from Couchbase document objects.
+`Couchbase.Lite.Mapping` gives developers the ability to dynamically automatically convert generic objects to/from Couchbase `Document` objects and lists of `Result` objects.
 This drastically reduces the amount of, often repeated, code needed to be written to store and retrieve information to and from Couchbase Lite databases.

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/couchbaselabs/Couchbase.Lite.Mapping)